rendner/py-plugin-dataframe-viewer/projects/python_plugin_code/README.md

 All explicit listed py-files are taken into account.

 ### Directory: plugin_code
-The directory contains all the code to extract the HTML output of a styled `DataFrame`.
+The directory contains all the code required by the plugin to fetch data from a styled `DataFrame`.
 All files from this directory, which are explict listed in the `main.py` file, are copied into `generated/plugin_code`.

 Each file has to contain the marker line: ```# == copy after here ==```